heremaps/here-aaa-java-sdk/README.md

 You can use  the -idToken option to output the id token(Open  Id) instead of the Here Access Token.

- Example:  $ java -jar examples/here-oauth-client-example/target/here-oauth
+ $ java -jar examples/here-oauth-client-example/target/here-oauth-client-example-*[!javadoc].jar -v -idToken
- -client-example-*[!javadoc].jar -v -idToken

  The -v option is used to print the full valid Id Token to stdout.